SAP-samples/btp-azure-opensap/README.md

 Throught this course we will create and use several accounts.
 Obviously you need to have a private mail address (outlook.com or alike) to register for these offerings.
 We do not recommend using your company email address for account registration, as this can lead to authorisation problems.
 (For example, if your company already has an Azure subscription).

+The registration of the accounts is part of the exercises, so you do not need to have any accounts beforehand.

-So in summary we will have the following users:
+So in summary you will create the following accounts.

 | Service                           | Mail address                              | Link to the Unit                                                                         |